theadeelahmed/Complete-SQL-Learning-MySQL/README.md

 # SQL With MySQL - Mam Sharda's Complete Course 🚀

-This repository contains my complete SQL learning journey based on **Sharda MAm(Apna college) SQL using MySQL course** taught at #Apnacollege e-learning platform(youtube channel).
+This repository contains my complete SQL learning journey based on **Shradha MAm(Apna college) SQL using MySQL course** taught at #Apnacollege e-learning platform(youtube channel).
 I have covered all the major SQL concepts, created notes, and solved various practice questions to strengthen my knowledge.

 > ⚡ This is part of my **Data Science & Ai**, where I'm building strong foundations in databases and data querying.